Protect local brewers, stop the tax hike

 If you are a non SIBA Member brewery, publican, or member of the public who supports small breweries enter your email address below and we will keep you informed of how you can lend support:

 SIBA CEO James Calder

 “Independent breweries have been left high and dry by the Government during Coronavirus, so to hit them now with a proposed tax rise will be devastating.
 During lockdown small brewers have seen beer sales drop by on average 80%, and just as they are taking their first steps back into normality the news of a proposed Tax Hike has caused a huge rift in the industry”

 For some breweries the rising tax bill could force them into closure and for many others it will stifle growth, as breweries delay growth in order to remain small to stay below the level at which beer tax starts to rise.
 It’s a huge own-goal by a Government aiming to kickstart our economy, stimulate growth, and get local businesses thriving.
 The fact that Government have signalled tax rises for small brewers, but not telling us by how much is further adding to the uncertainty, worry and anger.
 We need Government to reverse the decision, or publish the detail of their proposals so we know who are the winners and losers, and by how much.”
 James Calder, SIBA Chief Executive.

 Overview of the issue:

-- In July, the Treasury announced a tax rise on some small breweries putting more than 150 small independent breweries at risk.
+- The Treasury has announced a tax rise on at least 150 small independent breweries.

 - Small Breweries’ Relief (SBR) exists to help smaller craft brewers compete in a marketplace dominated by large and global brewers.
 Introduced in 2002 it is used by brewers to invest in their businesses, create new jobs and compete with global companies.
 It allows smaller breweries who make less beer to pay a more proportionate amount of tax, like lower earners and income tax.